-Monica answered to the second QuSFISEforFU question “2) What are your main doubts for the future?” by stating: “My principal doubts for the future are relative to the situation of changes and instability that characterizes my organizations in this moment but it is the reality and I have to consider it in developing my future project” Her subsequent answer to the second QuSFISEforFU question was as follows: “The intervention permitted me to reflect about my role and about I would like to construct my future.
+Monica’s answer to the second QuSFISEforFU question, “ What are your main doubts for the future?” was: “My principal doubts for the future are relative to the situation of changes and instability that characterizes my organizations in this moment but it is the reality and I have to consider it in developing my future project”.
+Her subsequent answer to the second QuSFISEforFU question was as follows: “The intervention permitted me to reflect about my role and about I would like to construct my future.
 I think that in this moment I concentrate especially on my professional life and on this situation of change in my organization.
 I perceive this situation as an opportunity because my organization is giving me some responsibilities in the reorganization of services for clients.
 So I have the opportunity to introduce new services more anchored to recent scientific theories in my field.
 Therefore I think that this can be really useful to help clients” (Category 7: from “acceptance of change” to think about “Challenges as opportunities”).

-Monica initially responded to the third QuSFISEforFU question “3) What are the main obstacles?” by noting the following: “I think that my principal obstacles both personal and professional are relative to my self-esteem and my professional self-efficacy and there is not possibility to improve these aspects”.
+Monica initially responded to the third QuSFISEforFU question “What are the main obstacles?” was: “I think that my principal obstacles both personal and professional are relative to my self-esteem and my professional self-efficacy, and there is no possibility to improve these aspects”.
 Her subsequent answer to the third QuSFISEforFU question after the intervention was as follows: “After the intervention I understand that I have much more resources that I could image.
 Sometimes I get discouraged because I have low self-esteem and self-efficacy and this may be an obstacle.
 However, I have had many successes in my personal and professional life and I can count on relationships with my family and colleagues.
 In this moment of my life in which I am realized in all my familiar roles, I feel that I can fully invest in my work.
 I would like to actively participate in the reorganization of the guidance and training service and have a management role.
 I think that to fully realize myself it is important to make sure that my work will be really useful for others.
 I realize myself if I’m able to help others.
-(Category 4: From “Rigidity” to “Openness about how to realize him/herself)
+(Category 4: From “Rigidity” to “Openness about how to realize him/herself).